Admission is open to high school graduates who have demonstrated high academic achievement and a potential for creativity and leadership.

 A personal or telephone interview with a member of the admissions committee (made up of Capital Scholars Honors faculty and administrators) may also be part of the selection process.

-For more information about admissions, check out the UIS Admissions website, or contact Karen Guthrie, Honors Program Recruitment Coordinator, (217)-206-7251.
+For more information about admissions, check out the UIS Admissions website, or contact Karen Barker, Honors Program Recruitment Coordinator, (217)-206-7251.

 *must possess both of these qualifications for automatic consideration for admission into the program.